ga4gh/ga4gh-schemas/doc/source/schemas/references.rst

   reference coordinate space for other genomic annotations.
 A single `Reference` might represent the human chromosome 1, for instance.

-  `Reference`s are designed to be immutable.
+  `Reference`s are designed to be immutable and maybe shared between multiple `ReferenceSet`s.

 .. avro:record:: ReferenceSet